erikw/advent-of-code-solutions/README.md

 ```

 ### Solve a Puzzle
-and now solve today's puzzle or a specific one
+and now solve today's puzzle or a specific one:

 ```shell
 bin/solve_day.sh       # Solve today's puzzle with default lanuage (ruby)